 Find out more about screening for trans and non-binary people on GOV.UK.

 NHS England has published what are known as service specifications that describe how clinical and medical care is offered to people with gender dysphoria:

 - Surgical interventions for adults

 NHS England has commissioned an independent review of gender identity services for children and young people.
-The review will advise on any changes needed to the service specifications for children and young people in 2021.
+The review will advise on any changes needed to the service specifications for children and young people.